Quick Start Guide

 • Any GPU or integrated GPU that supports DX11

-• If you’re experiencing graphic lag, try using /hidecorpse pc in order to hide all player corpses but your own
+• If you’re experiencing graphic lag, try using /hidecorpse all in order to hide all player corpses but your own.

 Setting up an Account